 Dog hives are most commonly caused by an allergic reaction.
-Allergic reactions are an immune response to specific allergens.
+Allergic reactions are immune responses to specific allergens.
 An immune response involves the production of antibodies, which release chemicals that cause inflammation.
 The swollen red spots that you see are a direct result of this inflammation.
 Hives can be triggered by several allergens, which means that there is not just one cause of hives.

-Common causes of hives:
+Common causes Of hives:

 - Insect bites or stings